DevCycleHQ/devcycle-docs/docs/essentials/keys.md

 ## Types of Keys

 ### SDK Keys
+SDK Keys are used to authenticate an SDK with DevCycle.

+SDK keys are separated into Server, Mobile and Client due to the unique security requirements and constraints of each platform.

+Features can also be targeted to a specific type of SDK using [SDK Visibility](/extras/sdk-visibility)

 #### Server Keys

 All the DevCycle Server-side SDKs should be initialized with the environment's Server-side SDK key.
 This SDK key provides read-only access of the features on your DevCycle environment.
 This key is used for SDKs which currently make continuous calls to the DevCycle APIs for each SDK interaction per user.
 It also has access to the full project configuration data, which is used for local bucketing SDKs.